Holidays Calendar for July 19, 2021

 • 2018 Died: Denis Ten, Kazakhstani figure skater, the 2014 Olympic bronze medalist.
 He was stabbed in the thigh by two men who were attempting to steal his car mirrors and died in the hospital.

-• 2016 Died: Garry Marshall, American actor, director, writer, and producer.
+• 2016 Died: Garry Marshall, American actor and filmmaker.
 He is best known for directing Pretty Woman, Runaway Bride, Valentine's Day, New Year's Eve, Mother's Day, The Princess Diaries, and The Princess Diaries 2: Royal Engagement.

-• 1989 Died: Kazimierz Sabbat, Polish politician, President of the Republic of Poland in Exile from April 8, 1986 till his death.
-Prior to presidency Sabbat held post of Prime Minister of Polish Government in Exile.
+• 1989 Died: Kazimierz Sabbat, Polish politician, the President of the Republic of Poland in Exile from April 8, 1986 until his death.
+Prior to his, presidency Sabbat held the post of Prime Minister of Polish Government in Exile.

-• 1989 United Airlines Flight 232 en route from Denver, to Chicago, USA, crashed in Sioux City, Iowa after failure of its tail-mounted engine and loss of all flight controls.
+• 1989 United Airlines Flight 232 crashed in Sioux City, Iowa after the failure of its tail-mounted engine and loss of all flight controls.
 111 of 296 people on board died.

-• 1985 The Val di Stava Dam near Tesero, Northern Italy, collapsed.
-About 180,000 cubic meters of water, sand and mud were released into the Rio di Stava valley and flooded toward the village of Stava.
-As a result, 268 people died, 63 buildings destroyed and 8 bridges demolished.
+• 1985 The Val di Stava Dam near Tesero, Italy, collapsed.
+About 180,000 cubic meters of water, sand, and mud crashed through the village of Stava, killing 268 people.

-• 1982 Born: Jared Padalecki, American actor, best known for role as Sam Winchester on Supernatural.
+• 1982 Born: Jared Padalecki, American actor, best known for roles as Dean Forester on Gilmore Girls, Sam Winchester on Supernatural, and Cordell Walker on Walker.

-• 1974 Died: Joe Flynn, American actor, best known for role in ABC television situation comedy McHale's Navy.
-In his late career Flynn worked as voice actor for Disney animated features.
+• 1974 Died: Joe Flynn, American actor, best known for role in the ABC television sitcom McHale's Navy.
+In his late career Flynn worked as a voice actor for Disney animated features.

 • 1965 Died: Syngman Rhee, South Korean politician, the 1st President of South Korea.
-His presidency lasted from 1948 to 1960 and it was severely affected by Cold War tensions on the Korean peninsula.
+His presidency lasted from 1948 to 1960; it was severely affected by Cold War tensions on the Korean peninsula.

 • 1952 The Summer Olympics, officially known as the Games of the XV Olympiad, were opened in Helsinki, Finland.

-• 1947 Born: Brian May, English singer-songwriter, guitarist, and producer, best known to audience as the lead guitarist of the rock band Queen.
+• 1947 Born: Brian May, English singer-songwriter, guitarist, producer, and astrophysicist, best known as the lead guitarist of the rock band Queen.

-• 1913 Died: Clímaco Calderón, Colombian lawyer and politician, 15th President of Colombia.
+• 1913 Died: Clímaco Calderón, Colombian lawyer and politician, the 15th President of Colombia.
 His presidency lasted only for one day, from December 21, 1882 to December 22, 1882.
-After the presidency Calderón became an important Colombian diplomat, serving for nearly 20 years in the USA.

 • 1900 The first line of the Paris Métro opened for operation between Porte Maillot and Porte de Vincennes, connecting various sites of the World Fair.
-At the time of opening only 8 stations were finalized, 10 more stations opened between August 6 and September 1, 1900.
+At the time of its opening only 8 stations were finalized.

 • 1895 Born: Xu Beihong, Chinese painter, primarily known for his ink paintings of horses and birds.
 He was one of the first Chinese artists to create monumental oil paintings with epic Chinese themes.

-• 1848 The first Women's Rights Convention (known as Seneca Falls Convention) opened in New York.
-Convention lasted for two days and attracted widespread attention.
-Soon other women's rights conventions followed it.
+• 1848 The first Women's Rights Convention (known as the Seneca Falls Convention) opened in Seneca Falls, New York.
+Attracting widespread attention, it was soon followed by other women's rights conventions.

 • 1838 Died: Pierre Louis Dulong, French physicist and chemist, remembered today for the law of Dulong and Petit.
-He is credited with discovery of dangerously sensitive nitrogen trichloride, costing him two fingers and an eye in the process.
+He is credited with discovering dangerously sensitive nitrogen trichloride, which cost him two fingers and an eye in the process.

 • 1814 Died: Matthew Flinders, English navigator and cartographer, the first person to circumnavigate Australia and identify it as a continent.

-• 1814 Born: Samuel Colt, American inventor and industrialist, founder of Colt's Manufacturing Company, that made the mass production of the revolver commercially viable.
+• 1814 Born: Samuel Colt, American inventor and industrialist, the founder of Colt's Manufacturing Company that made the mass production of the revolver commercially viable.

 • 1800 Born: Juan José Flores, Venezuelan general and politician, the first President of Ecuador.
 He served in office from 1839 to 1845.

-• 1789 Born: John Martin, English painter, illustrator and engraver.
+• 1789 Born: John Martin, English painter, illustrator, and engraver.
 His work influenced the pre-Raphaelites and inspired the French Romantic movement.
-Many of his works are in public collections.

-• 1692 Died: Sarah Good, American woman, one of the first three women to be accused of witchcraft in the Salem witch trials.
+• 1692 Died: Sarah Good, one of the first three women to be accused of witchcraft in the Salem witch trials, which occurred in 1692 in colonial Massachusetts.

-• 1553 After only nine days on the throne of England, Lady Jane Grey was replaced by Mary I. She ruled the country till her death in 1558.
-Mass executions of Protestants earned Mary I the nickname Bloody Mary.
+• 1553 After only nine days on the throne of England, Lady Jane Grey was replaced by Mary I. She and her husband, Lord Guildford Dudley, would be executed in February 1554.